rabiaedayilmaz/HodgkinHuxleyModel/README.md

 This repository and application is to simulate the neuron spiking model for given parameters.
 Without changing default parameters, a classic spiking activation can be observed.
 There are two sections in the application: Model Simulations and Initial Parameters Control Panel.

 **Model Simulations:** This section is for visualizing the simulation.
 There are three scopes: Membrane Voltage, Membrane Currents, and Gating Variables.
 You can inspect the results by clicking on them.
-If you directly check the scopes, default real life situation model will be visualized.
+If you directly check the scopes, i.e. without changing anything, default real life situation model will be visualized.

 **Initial Parameters Control Panel:** This section is for changing initial values of parameters.
 En passant, you can enter the initial values and scenarios to experiment, and observe the results from the Model Simulation section.